moomar0505/discord-translation-bot/README.md

 # Discord Translation Bot
-A discord bot that translates a message to the desired language based on the type of the reaction emoji.
+A very basic discord bot that translates a message to the desired language based on the type of the reaction emoji.
 For example, reacting to a message with the 'France' flag emoji would translate the message to French.

 ## Installation
 1. Install the **google_trans_new** package: